Suzhou

 Founded in 514 BC, Suzhou rapidly grew in size by the Eastern Han dynasty, mostly due to emigration from northern China.
 From the 10th century onwards, it has been an important economic, cultural, and commercial center, as well as the largest non-capital city in the world, until it was overtaken by Shanghai in approximately 1850.
-Since economic reforms began in 1978, Suzhou attained GDP growth rates of about 14% in 35 years.
+Since the reform and opening up began in 1978, Suzhou attained GDP growth rates of about 14% in 35 years.
 In 2023, Suzhou had 5 million registered residents.
-Suzhou is listed as the # 33 cities by scientific output according to the Nature Index 2025.
+Suzhou is the 33rd global city by scientific output according to Nature Index 2025.
 The city is home to universities, including Soochow University, Suzhou University of Science and Technology, Xi'an Jiaotong–Liverpool University, and Changshu Institute of Technology.

 The city's tourist attractions include canals, stone bridges, pagodas, and gardens.
 Along with Hangzhou, it is sometimes described as heaven on earth.
 The Classical Gardens of Suzhou were added to the list of the UNESCO World Heritage Sites in 1997 and 2000.